 Matt Ryan is an American professional athlete and a National Football League (NFL) player who began his pro career with the Atlanta Falcons after the team selected him in the first round of the 2008 NFL Draft.
 From his high school days to the NFL, Matt Ryan has been all about football.
-He has up to thirteen awards and has created several records including the fewest interceptions in a regular season by starting quarterback in 2016.
+He has gained numerous awards and has created several records including the fewest interceptions in a regular-season by starting quarterback in 2016.
 He was also named the only quarterback in NFL history to throw a touchdown to 13 different receivers in a single season, as well as NFL’s Most Valuable Player.

 Named Matthew Thomas Ryan at birth – May 17, 1985 – and nicknamed “Matty Ice,” the quarterback for the Atlanta Falcons is an alumnus of William Penn Charter School, in Philadelphia, Pennsylvania where he excelled in baseball, basketball, and football.
 Ryan played as a pitcher and a shortstop on the baseball team; small forward on the basketball team, and quarterback of the football team in 2002, and he was captain of all three teams as a senior.